Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Introduction

-Consequently, tongue-twister generation presents myriad unique challenges for NLG, including the need to consider the phonetic realization and underlying phonological representation of the chosen vocabulary, all while still maintaining a grammatically valid output sequence despite the often obscure and highly restricted candidate vocabulary.
-In addition to being a fruitful area for further investigation by the NLP/G communities, tongue-twisters also present a wide range of real-world applications, making the case for their automatic generation even stronger.
-These applications include (1) being used as an educational tool \cite{WILSHIRE-1999, SOMOFF-UNMASTERY, Sugiharto-Japanese}; (2) being a source of entertainment and humor stemming primarily from unintentional misarticulation; (3) as a literary device for engaging young children in developing their literacy (such as the approach taken in numerous Dr. Seuss stories \cite{seuss}); (4) as a method of designing memorable slogans and tag lines \cite{guerini-etal-2015-echoes}; and (5) as stimuli in neuroscience and physiology research to investigate the localization of functions within the brain and how linguistic perception links to production on a neurological level \cite{oHalloran-apnoea, wong-broca, Kember-dysarthria}.
+In particular, tongue twisters represent a type of phonologically constrained language that aims to engage a reader with high levels of phoneme overlap to encourage mispronunciations, often containing rhyme and humorous semantics, or simply conveying information in a form that is enjoyable to read due to the articulatory patterns that the lexical choices present.
+Consequently, tongue twister generation presents myriad unique challenges for NLG, including the need to consider the phonetic realization and underlying phonological representation of the chosen vocabulary, all while still maintaining a grammatically valid output sequence despite the often obscure and highly restricted candidate vocabulary.
+In addition to being a fruitful area for further investigation by the NLP/NLG communities, tongue twisters also present a wide range of real-world applications, making the case for their automatic generation even stronger.
+These applications include (1) being used as an educational tool for language teaching \cite{Sugiharto-Japanese, SOMOFF-UNMASTERY, WILSHIRE-1999}; (2) being a source of entertainment and humor stemming primarily from unintentional misarticulation; (3) as a literary device for engaging young children in developing their literacy (such as the approach taken in numerous Dr. Seuss stories, \citealp{seuss}); (4) as a method of designing memorable slogans and tag lines \cite{guerini-etal-2015-echoes}; and (5) as stimuli in neuroscience and physiology research to investigate the localization of functions within the brain and how linguistic perception links to production on a neurological level \cite{oHalloran-apnoea, wong-broca, Kember-dysarthria}.
+Consequently, the ability to automatically generate tongue twisters constrained on particular topics and phoneme combinations has many real-world applications.
+Moreover, findings from the generation of tongue twisters also have wider applicability in phoneme-conditioned language generation, such as the more widely studied areas of poetry and lyric generation, where being able to exert phoneme-level control of the output is desirable.